arsena-k/Word2Vec-bias-extraction/README.md

 Files needed from [OSF](https://osf.io/jvarx/files/):
 * modelA_ALLYEARS_500dim_10CW

 **Description:** In Part A, we train a Word2Vec model of text data using Gensim.
-Word2Vec models words in a text dataset as numeric vectors.
+Word2Vec takes words (or phrases) in a text data set and models these as n-dimensional numeric vectors.
+With enough data, these vectors are meaningful; for example, words taht are mroe similar in meaning (like man and boy) will have similar vectors.
 For a review of Word2Vec check out this [blog post](http://mccormickml.com/2016/04/19/word2vec-tutorial-the-skip-gram-model/).
 We also include code in this juputer notebook to evaluate model quality on the Google Analogy Test on any trained Word2Vec model, and explore any trained Word2Vec model.

 ## Part B: Try an approach to measure bias inspired by Bolukbasi et al 2016
 Files needed from this repo: